Thanksgiving up Northwest

 Photo with Siomi in the streets of Chinatown

 We went back to Chinatown, a magical sector of San Francisco.
-In our Honeymoon, we spent a few days with the Chinese.
+In our honeymoon, we spent a few days with the Chinese.
 We tried to visit the same places, but it was impossible.
 Everything has changed a lot.
 But in our mind, we went back to where we were 43 years back.
 The first night we spent in San Francisco, we wanted to eat real Chinese food as we did 43 years ago, but we didn’t have any luck.
-We went to the most-recommended Chinese restaurant in Chinatown, according to Google, and it was no good at all.
+We went to the most-recommended Chinese restaurant in Chinatown, according to Google, and it was no good at all: “Chinatown Restaurant“, located at 744 Washington St., San Francisco.

 Siomi buying vegetables in 1974 and in 2017.
 How about that?